Edward Herbert, 2nd Earl of Powis: Personal life

-The Earl of Powis died on 17 January 1848 at Powis Castle after being accidentally shot during a pheasant hunt by one of his sons, Robert Charles Herbert.
+The Earl of Powis died on 17 January 1848 at Powis Castle after being accidentally shot during a pheasant hunt by one of his sons, the Hon.
+George Herbert, later a clergyman and Dean of Hereford.
 He was buried at St Mary's Parish Church, Welshpool.

 Descendants

 Through his second son Percy, he was a grandfather of George Herbert, 4th Earl of Powis, who married Violet Lane-Fox (youngest daughter of Sackville Lane-Fox, 12th Baron Conyers).